Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 ### Marking messages

-All outgoing messages are marked with sequence numbers to keep track of how many message are in-flight in any given point in time.
+All outgoing messages are marked with sequence numbers to keep track of how many message are in-flight at any given point in time.
 Separate sequences are maintained for each downstream queue.
-The number of in-flight messages is defined as a difference between last sequence number send and last sequence number acknowledged.
+The number of in-flight messages is defined as the difference between the last sequence number sent and the last sequence number acknowledged.

 snippet:MarkMessages

 ### Acknowledging message delivery

-Every N messages the downstream endpoint instance sends back an ACK message containing the biggest sequence number it processed so far.
-ACKs are sent separately to each upstream endpoint instance.
+Every N messages the downstream endpoint instance sends back an acknowledgement (ACK) message containing the biggest sequence number it processed so far.
+The ACK messages are sent separately to each upstream endpoint instance.

 snippet:ProcessMarkers